THGLab/IDPForge/README.md

 ## Getting started

 The environment can be built via `conda env create -f env.yml`, and optionally `pip install -e .`.
 This repo also requires `openfold` utilities, please refer to https://openfold.readthedocs.io/en/latest/Installation.html for installation instructions.
-The dependencies large overlap with ones required by openfold.
+The dependencies largely overlap with ones required by openfold.
 If you have issues installing from yml file, it is recommended to follow the installation by openfold, and then conda install other dependencies `conda install einops fairscale omegaconf hydra-core mdtraj -c conda-forge`.

 ESM2 utilities are refactored into this repo for network modules and exploring the effects of ESM embedding on IDP modeling.
 Alternatively, it can be installed from their github https://github.com/facebookresearch/esm.git, or via pip install `pip install fair-esm`.